Blue Core Research

 What is a Database?

 A database is a software solution that stores, manipulates, and retrieves data.
 Think of an Excel spreadsheet, but a database operates on a much larger scale.
-It is like thousands of Excel spreadsheets, some with millions of rows, accessed simultaneously by thousands of individuals.
-To be accurate, that is a relational database, but it gives a good general idea, and relational databases are the most common type of database.
+A database is like thousands of Excel spreadsheets, some with millions of rows, accessed simultaneously by thousands of individuals.
+To be accurate, that is a relational database, but relational databases are the most common type of database and you get the general idea.

 It seems pretty intense, but that is why the technology is so valuable.
 These “spreadsheets” are called tables, and there are relationships between them.
-For example, one table might contain the name and address of a customer, while another table refers to those rows through a customer ID.
+For example, one table might contain the name and address of a customer, while another table contains more information about that customer.
+The second table refers to the customer in the first is through a customer ID.
+That is the relational part of relational databases.

 To access this data, you must use a language called SQL.
-SQL is an English-like language that databases understand and is almost identical across all database types.
+SQL is an English-like language that databases understand.
+It is almost identical across all database types.
 It lets users query data using ‘select’ or modify data using ‘insert’, ‘update’, and ‘delete’.
 There is another category of SQLs called DDLs.
-Administrators use those to manage the database, for instance, to create or remove tables.
+Administrators use DDLs to manage the database, for instance, to create or remove tables.

 Who uses the database and how?

-Writing SQL is not very difficult, but it is uncommon for people working with databases to know SQL or use it.
-Most use applications that translate what they are trying to do into SQL.
+Writing SQL is not too difficult, but it is uncommon for people working with databases to know SQL or use it.
+Most people use applications that translate what they are trying to do into SQL.

-Generally, there are three kinds of database accounts and users in the database:
+Generally, there are three kinds of accounts in databases:

-- Database Administrators, or DBAs, are responsible for managing the database.
+• Database Administrators, or DBAs, are responsible for managing the database.
 They often write SQL, but they also use applications designed for administrators.
 Those make certain operations easier by eliminating the need to write the SQLs.
-DBAs have unlimited access to everything in the database and can make any changes they want.
+DBAs have unlimited access to the database and the data.
+They can access anything and change whatever they like.
 In addition to individual DBA accounts, DBAs usually have access to special built-in privileged database accounts.
 Usually, they also have access to the operating system on the database server.

-- Application accounts are used by the application servers.
-They are not for real individuals.
+• Application accounts are not for real individuals.
+The application servers use those to access the application data.
 The real end-users use the software on the application servers, and that software sends SQLs to the database using an application account.

-- Analysts and other accounts are used by individuals who need direct access to the data in the database.
+• Databases sometimes have accounts for analysts and other individuals who need direct access to the data.
 They sometimes write SQL but often use special tools to access the data.

 The Database Security Model

 Databases have two mechanisms to give users access.
 “Privileges” grant users global rights, like the right to read any table in the database.
-Those are typically for DBAs giving them superuser rights.
+Those are typically for DBAs, granting them superuser rights.
 “Permissions” grant users access to specific tables or columns.
-Those are usually for all other accounts giving them access to particular information.
+Those are for all other accounts, granting them access only to particular information.

-Privileges and permissions are usually not granted directly to users but through a system or roles.
+Usually, privileges and permissions are granted through a system or roles rather than directly to each user.
 A role is a collection of privileges and permissions you can grant to users or other roles.

-The application needs access to all the data, so it always has permission to access everything.
-The security layer that only grants each end-user access to some of the data is inside the application.
-End-user authentication and authorization are performed inside the application server.
+The application must have access to all the data and always has permission to access everything.
+The security layer that grants each end-user access only to some of the data is inside the application.
+The application servers perform End-user authentication and authorization.
 The application server’s internal logic is responsible for ensuring end-users can only access what they are authorized to do.
 From the database perspective, the application has access to all the data.

 The Strengths and Challenges of Database Security

-Databases allow you to easily enable security features like encrypting data-in-transit and data-at-rest.
-There are also built-in password policy rules you can turn on.
-More importantly, database authentication is very mature, and it is highly unlikely anyone could connect without a valid username and password.
+You can easily enable security features in the databases, like encryption of data-in-transit and data-at-rest.
+You can also turn on built-in password policy rules.
+More importantly, database authentication is very mature, and it is unlikely anyone could connect without a valid username and password.

 That creates a challenge because how we use databases does not align with the database security model.
 There is no way to limit DBA or application access, and those account for nearly all the database activity.